 Prof Steve Davies

-Dr Davies is a Consultant Endocrinologist at the University Hospital Wales.
+Prof Davies is a Consultant Endocrinologist at the University Hospital Wales.
 He has an established reputation in medical education particularly online learning, having been the founder of OnExamination.com and having set up other diploma courses.
 He has also been involved in establishing training courses for weight management in community pharmacy.
 His clinical interests include hypogonadism, growth hormone deficiency and obesity.
 He has published over 100 peer reviewed publications and his research interests include the application of novel technologies in delivering medical education.

-Dr Larry Distiller
+Prof Larry Distiller

 He is an elected Fellow of American College of Endocrinology, a Fellow of Royal Society of Medicine and a Fellow of the Royal College of Physicians.
 Between 2010 and 2015 he was appointed an Honorary Visiting Professor at the Centre for Endocrine & Diabetes Sciences, University of Cardiff Medical School, Wales.